Lickability/PinpointKit/README.md

 * Implement a `JIRASender` that conforms to [`Sender`](https://github.com/Lickability/PinpointKit/blob/master/PinpointKit/PinpointKit/Sources/Sender.swift), allowing users to send feedback directly into your bug tracker.
 * Supply your own console log collector that aggregates messages from your third-party logging framework of choice by conforming to [`LogCollector`](https://github.com/Lickability/PinpointKit/blob/master/PinpointKit/PinpointKit/Sources/LogCollector.swift)
-* Change how logs are viewed by creating your own view controller conforming to [`LogViewer`](https://github.com/Lickability/PinpointKit/blob/master/PinpointKit/PinpointKit/Sources/LogViewer.swift).
+* Change how lougs are viewed by creating your own view controller conforming to [`LogViewer`](https://github.com/Lickability/PinpointKit/blob/master/PinpointKit/PinpointKit/Sources/LogViewer.swift).

 For more information on what you can customize, take a peek the documentation of [`Configuration`](https://github.com/Lickability/PinpointKit/blob/master/PinpointKit/PinpointKit/Sources/Configuration.swift).